sudowing/cms-utilization-db/README.md

 After a few searches, I found a service that fit the bill: [Geocodio](https://www.geocod.io/).

 [Their pricing page](https://www.geocod.io/pricing/) included a pricing calculator with a toggle for one-time/recurring (which was exactly what I was looking for) and I found the price reasonable: ~$235 for 525k unique addresses.
-I was also pretty happy that the estimated processing time was 2 hours. __Decision made.__
+I was also pretty happy that the estimated processing time was 2 hours. __Decision made *.__

 I exported the unique addresses from the dataset to a csv, uploaded to their service, and added the [results](etl/csv/geocodio_distinct_provider_locations.csv) to the original provider records in the `providers` table.

-Once that was completed, I seeded an elastic instance in the manner that would power autocomplete, suggestion and geo search.
+And now that I've got the geocoordinates available in the db, I can seed an Elastic instance in the manner that will power autocomplete, suggestion and geo search.
 For more detail on how that process works, checkout the [cms-utilization-search](https://github.com/sudowing/cms-utilization-search) repo.

+##### __*NOTE:__ __After__ selecting Geocodio as my vendor for geocoding services -- I reached out to them to see if they'd be willing to beat the estimate provided by their pricing calculator, because of the open-source nature of this project.
+Specifically, I offered them a mention here for a discounted rate and they agreed. #Victory

 ---